skip to Main Content

 In a recent U.S. Supreme Court case, the court was presented with a situation in which a man converted his Chapter 13 bankruptcy to a Chapter 7 bankruptcy.
 The bankruptcy trustee had already collected some funds from his paycheck deductions which she was going to use to repay creditors.
 When he converted, he requested those funds back.
 This set off a legal battle, which was eventually settled by the Supreme Court in the debtor’s favor.

-Debtors who are considering converting a Chapter 13 bankruptcy to a Chapter 7, may wish to consult with a bankruptcy attorney.
+Debtors who are considering converting a Chapter 13 to 7, may wish to consult with a bankruptcy attorney.
 The attorney may be able to advise the client as to whether a conversion is prudent, and whether the client will be able to protect assets through the conversion.
 In addition, if the client is entitled to a reimbursement of any funds collected under the Chapter 13 repayment plan, the attorney may be able to assist in ensuring the return of those assets.

 Back To Top